kevintyll/resque_manager/README.markdown

 If resque-scheduler is installed, the Schedule and Delayed tabs will display.

-The Schedule tab functionality has been enhanced to be able to add jobs to the schuduler from the UI.
+The Schedule tab functionality has been enhanced to be able to add jobs to the scheduler from the UI.
 This means you don't need to edit a static file that gets loaded on initialization.
 This also means you don't have to deploy that file every time you edit your schedule.